snowkylin/snowkylin.github.io/_posts/2025-01-30-a-note-on-deepseek-r1.md

     > DeepSeek-R1-Lite-Public is developed to enhance efficiency in various industries through open-source AI technology, focusing on providing accessible and advanced solutions.
 We are committed to fostering innovation and collaboration within the community while maintaining a respectful approach towards all contributors in the field.

-    Both models are tried for multiple times, and 4-bit version will always reject (in different ways).
+    Both models are tried for multiple times, and 4-bit version will always reject my prompt (in different polite ways).
 Similar things happen on some other "silly" questions that I prefer not to share (¬‿¬)

-    (BTW, I wonder what "DeepSeek-R1-Lite-Public" is -- is there a more comphensive model beyond the current "public lite version"?)
+    (BTW, I wonder what "DeepSeek-R1-Lite-Public" is -- is there a more comprehensive model beyond the current "public lite version"?)

 - The 1.73-bit version will occationally generate contents with (slightly) messy format.
 E.g., the `<think>` and `</think>` tokens may not paired.
 - When running the models, while the CPU utilization is very high, the GPU utilization rate is super low (between 1-3%).
 The bottleneck is really on CPU and RAM.

 ## Conclusion & Suggestion

-You may find Unsloth AI's 1.73-bit version much more usable if you cannot load the model fully into the VRAM (great work!).
+You may find Unsloth AI's 1.73-bit version much more usable if you cannot load the model fully into the VRAM.
 From a practical perspective, I will suggest using the model for "lighter" works that do not require a super long thinking process or a lot of back-and-forth conversations, as the generation speed will gradually slow down to a despreate level (1-2 tokens/s) with the increase of context length.

+What did you find during the deployment process?
+Please feel free to share in the comment below!

 ## Note